Bloodshot Film Poster featured image

 The Script/Screenplay

 The script and screenplay to Bloodshot was written by Jeff Wadlow and Eric Heisserer with the story created story by Wadlow.
-Bloodshot is biled as an action Sci-Fi movie.
+Bloodshot is billed as an action Sci-Fi movie.
 The premise of Bloodshot is nothing new or revolutionary.
 If you have ever seen Paul Verhoeven’s ‘Robocop’, Roland Emmerich’s ‘ Universal Solder’ or Doug Liman’s ‘Live Die Repeat’ you will recognise the plot.

 *** Caution Spoilers***